-Executive General Manager, Infrastructure
+Executive General Manager, Fuel Supply Chain

 He is an experienced senior executive in the energy and resources sector, having held leadership roles for large-scale facilities and integrated supply chains in the minerals processing, resources and energy industries across Australia, New Zealand and Canada.
 This includes former roles at Ampol, where he was General Manager of the Kurnell refinery, and later Executive General Manager of Supply Chain Operations and Executive General Manager Transformation.
 Andrew has returned to Ampol from Refining New Zealand where he held the position of Chief Operating Officer.

 Andrew has a Bachelor of Engineering (Honours) and a Bachelor of Science from the University of Adelaide and a Diploma in Management from Deakin University.